Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Algorithms

 To improve tractability over the $O(b^2)$ possible contingency constraints, we introduce a relaxation of the operational feasibility sets $\mathcal{Y}$, by requiring the constraints \eqref{eq:contingencies} be satisfied only for a subset of contingencies $\mathcal{J}_\omega \subset \mathcal{J}^\full$ for each scenario $\omega$.
 We will later systematically tighten the relaxation.
-Combining the impedance-approximation and the contingency-relaxation, we define a revised operational feasibility set, which is a set of \emph{linear} constraints in $x$ for fixed $\hat{x}^\br$.
-This feasibility set also has complete recourse over $x$, i.e., $\mathcal{Y}^r$ is nonempty for any $x \in \R^N$, thanks to slack variables.
+Combining the impedance-approximation and the contingency-relaxation, we define a revised operational feasibility set,

+which is a set of \emph{linear} constraints in $x$ for fixed $\hat{x}^\br$.
+This feasibility set also has complete recourse over $x$, i.e., $\mathcal{Y}^r$ is nonempty for any $x$, thanks to slack variables.
 Then the revised operational subproblem's optimal value function is

-The linear approximation of CEM based on a particular $\hat{x}^\br$ (we assume $\hat{x}^\br = 0$) can be expressed as a two-stage stochastic program, termed BUND (for bundle method), where each scenario $\omega$ considers the full contingency set $\cJ^\full$:
+The linear approximation of CEM based on a particular $\hat{x}^\br$ (we {initialize} $\hat{x}^\br = 0$) can be expressed as a two-stage optimization, termed BUND (for bundle method), where each scenario $\omega$ considers the full contingency set $\cJ^\full$:

 In Section \ref{sec:alg:bundle}, we introduce a bundle method to obtain a highly accurate estimate of $\bund$'s optimal value.
 This is achieved by solving the subproblems \eqref{eq:subproblem} initially with $\mathcal{J}_\omega = \emptyset$ and systematically updating $\cJ_\omega$.
 Before this, we introduce an oracle for generating violated contingency constraints.